qbead/qbeadWebsite/content/book/animation.md

 This code is [in the `Rainbow_Chase` example](/codedoc/examples/Animations_and_Patterns/Rainbow_Chase).

-With these tools mastered,
-you might want to peruse the [list of available functions](/allcommands), or learn more about [mixing of colors](/sight).
+You now have the tools you need to control each LED of the SpinWheel and create a time dependent color or brightness.
+Use these tools to create new and exciting patterns on your SpinWheel!
+To expand these tools, you might want to peruse the [list of available functions](/allcommands), or learn more about [mixing of colors](/sight).
 You can also delve deeper in [the tools that this programming language provides](/progpatterns), which could enable you to write more sophisticated programs and patterns.

-Here are some suggestions: Try to add more LEDs to your patterns.
+Overwhelmed by the possibilities?
+Here are some suggestions:
+Try to add more LEDs to your patterns.
 Try to have some of them (e.g. the small ones) have varying brightness, while others (e.g. the large ones) have changing colors.
 Mix and match code from the previous examples.